makoffee/OpenCore-Hackintosh-EFI-for-z370-Coffee-Lake-High-Sierra/README.md

 #### Pro tip for installing from USB:
 **Try using a USB 2.0 port on the back of your motherboard.**  I spent DAYS trying to boot from usb 3.0 ports with no luck at all, untill I found a reddit post that pointed me in the right direction.

-Don't forget to do the Post install process from the OpenCore Install Guide, and install the Nvidia Webdrivers.
+Don't forget to do the [post install](https://dortania.github.io/OpenCore-Post-Install/) process from the OpenCore Install Guide, and install the Nvidia Webdrivers.

 Good luck!